-Subject to receipt of all necessary governmental approvals and permits, commencing in 2018 the Company intends to undertake an initial exploration program of \$3,000,000 on the Sunnyside Property including soil sampling, geophysical surveying and drilling including drill testing of the deep mineralized porphyry copper system beneath the Sunnyside diatreme.
-Pursuant to the Sunnyside Agreement, the Company has one year following receipt of all necessary governmental approvals and permits including drill permits to complete an initial exploration program of \$3,000,000 on the Sunnyside Property in order to maintain the Option in good standing.
-See "Geological Summary - Exploration and Evaluation Properties - Sunnyside Property".
+Subject to receipt of all necessary governmental approvals and permits, commencing in 2018 the Company intends to undertake an initial, pre-drilling exploration program of approximately \$1,350,000 on the Sunnyside Property including surface geochemical sampling as well as geophysical surveys.
+Upon formal approval of the POO, an initial exploration drilling program is planned to test for deep, polymetallic: copper+zinc+lead+silver mineralization on the Sunnyside Property, evidence for which is supported by previous historical diamond core drill intercepts on the property.
+Pursuant to the Sunnyside Agreement, the Company has one year following receipt of all necessary governmental approvals and permits including drill permits to complete an initial exploration program of \$3,000,000 (including drilling) on the Sunnyside Property in order to maintain the Option in good standing.